MedicinalSynthesis/medicinalsynthesis/pages/chapter1.md

   <img src="https://raw.githubusercontent.com/MedicinalSynthesis/medicinalsynthesis/refs/heads/main/assets/chapter1images/Photo1.png" style="width: 400px; max-width: 100%; height: auto;">
 </p>

 This allows us to chart exactly WHERE in each shell the electrons are going.
 Each square represents an orbital, and each row a subshell.
+The terms '1s' or '2s' refer to the shell and subshell that the orbital is in.
+For example, the '2p' designation means that we are referring to the SECOND shell and the P subshell.

 To start, lets fill in the electrons that fit within the first shell, for which we deduced earlier that there would be two electrons.